BackupTheBerlios/maay-svn/trunk/README.txt

 How do I start using Maay?
 ==========================

+First, edit the configuration files.
+On Windows, they are in C:\Program Files\Maay\webapp.ini and C:\Program Files\Maay\indexer.ini.
+On Unix systems, they are in /etc/maay, and you can copy them to ~/.maay/ if you want to have some personnalized settings.
+Pay attention to the index-dir and skip-dir settings in indexer.ini.

-First, start the Maay service.
+Then, start the Maay service.
 On Windows, use the start menu to launch "Maay Server".
 On unix systems, use /usr/bin/maay-server

 You can now visit http://localhost:8080/ which will display the Maay